Build notes for ds10

 - xterm (223), mismatching include-guard name.
 File

-as the name of its include-guard. - rstart (1.0.5), error in
+xutf8.hmay trigger a preprocessor error due to an incorrect name of the_XLIB_H_conditional.
+The related header file,X11/Xlib.h, probably uses_X11_XLIB_H_as the name of its include-guard. - rstart (1.0.5), error in

-script.
-Line 10435 defines the variableconfigdir
+./configurescript.
+Line 10435 defines the variableconfigdir:

 The variable value contains a command substitution whereas a parameter substitution is intendent.
 Remove parenthesis or replace them with braces.configdir=$(sysconfdir)/X11/rstart